ikeda042/CytoMatic4/README.md

 </div>

 # Quick Overview of the cells
 After running the scripts in "data_analysis" mode, several .png files will be generated in the same directory as "imageK4.py".

-Note that "all" mode automatically includes this process.
+Note that <u>"all" mode automatically includes this process.</u>

 In this section, we use "test_database.db" to demonstrate.